-A question of significance in biology is whether the diverse phenotypes of cell types are generated by combinations of modular transcriptional programs, and if so, what is the gene signature for each of the programs.
-To illustrate the ability of our approach in addressing this problem, we applied FLDA to the dataset of Drosophila T4/T5 neurons.
-The T4/T5 neurons could be organized in a 2x4 contingency table, therefore, FLDA was able to project the expression data into a subspace of seven dimensions, with one FLD aligned with dendritic location $i$ (FLD$_i$), three FLDs aligned with axonal termination $j$ (FLD$_{j_{1-3}}$), and the remaining three representing the interaction of both phenotypes (FLD$_{{ij}_{1-3}}$).
-We ranked these axes based on their SNR metrics and found that FLD$_{j_1}$, FLD$_i$, and FLD$_{j_2}$ have much higher SNRs than the rest (\Cref{fig3}C).
-Indeed, data representations in the subspace consisting of these three dimensions show a clear separation of the eight neuronal cell types (\Cref{fig3}D).
-As expected, FLD$_i$ teases apart T4 from T5 neurons, whose dendrites are located at different brain regions (\Cref{fig3}E).
-Interestingly, FLD$_{j_1}$ separates T4/T5 neurons into two groups, a/b vs c/d, corresponding to the upper or lower lobula place, and FLD$_{j_2}$ divides them into another two, a/d vs b/c, indicating whether their axons laminate at the middle or lateral part of the lobula plate (\Cref{fig3}E,F).
+A significant question in biology is whether diverse cell type phenotypes are generated by modular transcriptional programs, and if so, what the gene signature for each program is.
+To demonstrate the potential of our approach in addressing this question, we applied FLDA to the Drosophila T4/T5 neuron dataset.

+Given that the data is organized in a 2x4 contingency table, we chose to project the expression data into a seven-dimensional subspace.
+This subspace was structured such that one FLD was aligned with dendritic location $i$ (FLD$_i$), three FLDs were aligned with axonal termination $j$ (FLD${_{j_{1-3}}}$), and the remaining three were tailored to represent the combination between both phenotypes (FLD${_{{ij}_{1-3}}}$).
+Ranking these axes based on their SNR metrics revealed that FLD$_{j_1}$, FLD$_i$, and FLD$_{j_2}$ had considerably higher SNRs than the others (\Cref{fig3}C).
+Indeed, data representations in the subspace comprising these three dimensions clearly separated the eight neuronal cell types (\Cref{fig3}D).
+As expected, FLD$_i$ differentiated T4 from T5 neurons, which have dendrites located in different brain regions (\Cref{fig3}E).
+Interestingly, FLD$_{j_1}$ separated T4/T5 neurons into two groups, a/b vs c/d, according to the upper or lower lobula place, while FLD$_{j_2}$ divided them into another two groups, a/d vs b/c, indicating whether their axons laminated at the middle or lateral part of the lobula plate (\Cref{fig3}E,F).
 Among these three dimensions, FLD$_{j_1}$ has a much higher SNR than FLD$_i$ and FLD$_{j_2}$, suggesting a hierarchical structure in the genetic organization of T4/T5 neurons: they are first separated into either a/b or c/d types, and subsequently divided into each of the eight subtypes.
-In fact, this exactly matches the sequence of their cell fate determination, as revealed in a previous genetic study \citep{pinto-teixeiraDevelopmentConcurrentRetinotopic2018}.
-Finally, the last discriminant axis of the axonal feature FLD$_{j_3}$ separates the group a/c from b/d, suggesting its role in fine-tuning the axonal depth within the upper or lower lobula plate (\Cref{fig3}G).
+In fact, this matches the sequence of their cell fate determination, as revealed in a previous genetic study \citep{pinto-teixeiraDevelopmentConcurrentRetinotopic2018}.
+Lastly, the final discriminant axis of the axonal feature FLD$_{j_3}$ separates the group a/c from b/d, suggesting its role in fine-tuning the axonal depth within the upper or lower lobula plate (\Cref{fig3}G).